brandon-hiles/Amanda/README.md

 # Amanda

-Amanda is a python data mining, currently still in beta (version 0.1), which mines data from economic news sites.
+Amanda is a python data mining assistant, currently still in beta (version 0.1), which mines data from economic news sites.
 This bot works off the sitemap data provided openly by the news sites